You are here

 - Communicating your ideas successfully to an audience of untold perspectives.

 Every career requires a knowledge of world affairs.
 Our majors have become members of NGOs, community advocates, community organizers, corporate trainers, business developers, and operations coordinators all of which are in the US and abroad.
 Our majors are also English teachers abroad, lawyers, graduate students in a number of disciplines, and have followed careers in the military and in government.

 CLA is proud to be able to offer over 90 alumni and donor funded scholarships to our students each year.
 In total over $190,000 is awarded out to CLA majors and some minors as well.
 Each department facilitates the process for their specific scholarships and students are also encouraged to apply for CLA-wide scholarships offered to students in any field.

 Recent UMD Graduates Job Placement Data & Employers

-Here's a sampling of positions International Studies B.A. grads have attained six months to one year after graduation.
+Here's a sampling of positions and grad programs International Studies B.A. grads have attained six months to one year after graduation.